BLUF (communication): In digital communication

 Do you know who can help us convert Oracle data to SQL Server?
-This is for the new project and we've encountered some challenges...In the second message, the receiver already knows if he can help or he needs the assistance of another colleague.
+This is for the new project and we've encountered some challenges...

+In the second message, the receiver already knows if he can help or he needs the assistance of another colleague.
 This will lead to a faster decision-making process.

-The Persimmon Group had revealed that nearly 30% of office workdays are dedicated to reading and answering email and workers spend about 40% of their time in meetings.
-This has been rising due to the continuous integration of technology in the business field as part of their processes.
+The Persimmon Group had revealed that nearly 30% of office workdays are dedicated to reading and answering emails, and workers spend about 40% of their time in meetings.
+This has been rising due to the ongoing integration of technology into business processes.
 During the COVID-19 pandemic, the National Bureau of Economic Research found that the number of meetings per person increased by 13.5%.
 Employees spent about 11.5% less time in meetings during the post-lockdown period.

 Beyond textual discussions, BLUF in digital communication also means conveying data.
 This includes making a presentation filled with facts and figures.
 A presentation can begin with a "BLUF slide"—a compelling visual image that encapsulates the overall thesis.
 Before presenting research data to marketers, for instance, presenters may show a timeline of a company's sales before and after it experienced a public relations crisis.